Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 ### Adding information to the Checkout<div id="adding-information-to-the-checkout"></div>

-Before completing the checkout, additional shipping and payment information must be added to the `CHKCheckout` object.
+Before completing the checkout, additional shipping and payment information must be added to the `BUYCheckout` object.
 The customer's shipping information is required to obtain shipping rates.
 This is an opportunity to prompt the customer for their shipping address.

 If you want to support Apple Pay, familiarize yourself with the [Apple Pay Programming Guide](https://developer.apple.com/library/ios/ApplePay_Guide/).
 The shipping address is provided from the `PKPaymentAuthorizationViewControllerDelegate` method `paymentAuthorizationViewController:didSelectShippingAddress:completion:`

 	// Get the customer's shipping address
-	CHKAddress *shippingAddress = [[CHKAddress alloc] init];
+	BUYAddress *shippingAddress = [[BUYAddress alloc] init];
 	shippingAddress.address1 = @"421 8th Ave";
 	shippingAddress.city = @"New York";
 	shippingAddress.province = @"NY";